Liver Cancer: Radiation Therapy

 To plan your entire treatment strategy, you'll talk with a team of cancer specialists.

 This might include a surgeon, radiation oncologist, and medical oncologist.

 How is radiation therapy given?

-You can get radiation therapy for liver cancer in 2 main ways: external radiation
+You can get radiation therapy for liver cancer in two main ways.
+They are external

 The radiation comes from a large machine outside your body.
 The machine aims invisible